ehemdal/datasciencecoursera/GetCleanData/CodeBook.md

 "Activity": Activity names from the following list: "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS" "SITTING", "STANDING", "LAYING"

-THe remaining values in the dataset are average values of the corresponding data items in the original dataset, grouped in subsets by the Subject_ID and Activity.
+The remaining values in the dataset are average values of the corresponding data items in the original dataset, grouped in subsets by the Subject_ID and Activity.
 Since the original values were normalized, these variables are dimensionless.

 For the physical interpretation of the original variables, please refer to the original codebook information above.